Translated using DeepL

 14. Complexity.
 Algorithm complexity versus problem complexity.
 Complexity classes (P, NP, PSPACE) and relations between them, examples of problems from each class.
 Difficulty and completeness of a problem in a given class, polynomial reduction problems, NP-complete problems.
 (IB107)

 15. Principles of machine learning.
 Learning with teacher, without teacher, evaluation of results.
 Decision tree learning.
-Lazy learning, k nearest neighbor method.(naive) Bayesian classifier.
+The k nearest neighbor method.(naive) Bayesian classifier.
 Anomaly detection.
 (IB031)

 16. Machine learning methods.
 Linear regression, least squares method, support vector machine (SVM).
 Hierarchical clustering, k-means algorithm.
 (IB031)